Waxomancy A-Z Wax Meanings

 Fragmentation (Broken Shards)

 Wax separated into distinct pieces.
-Indicates structural breakage under heat, internal tension resolved through division.
+Indicates internal tension resolved through division.

 G